-Employees in a foreign enterprise who have entered into a contract with a principal to provide services of a limited duration may be granted a residence permit for up to six years.
-Employees who have received a permit under this section and whose total period of residence is six years may be granted a new permit after a stay of two years outside Norway.
+Employees in a foreign enterprise who have entered into a contract with a principal to provide services of a limited duration may be granted a residence permit for a total of four years.

-It is a condition that the employee has qualifications as a skilled worker, see section 6-1, first paragraph, first sentence and second sentence (b), and the qualifications are deemed to be relevant to carrying out the assignment.
+A condition is that the employee has qualifications as a skilled worker, see section 6-1, first paragraph, first sentence and second sentence (b), and the qualifications are deemed to be relevant to carrying out the assignment.
 What is considered to be pay under section 24, first paragraph (b), of the Act is determined by the Directorate of Immigration.